whitneyburton/portfolios/students/1706-back/joel-lindow/BEM3_template.md

 | **Group Member Contribution** | N/A | N/A | 3.3 |
 | **Would Work With MEmber Professionally** | N/A | N/A | 3.6 |

-> Rales Engine evaluation comments:
+> Rales Engine evaluation comments: There were no notes from the instructor in the grading ruberick submission.
+However, we were told that everything looked good and we had more than satisfied the expectations of the project.
 #### 1. Completion
 3+: Project completes most requirements but fails 3 (5 for individual project) or fewer spec harness tests.
 #### 1. Test-Driven Development